ijsf/DeniseEmbeddableWebKitDaemon/README.md

 This post-action requires that your current user is part of the no password sudoers file!

+## Errors

+If any errors occur, head over to the `webkitgtk_denise` repository and read the documentation.

 ## Start and stop

 Two options: